DiviProject/docs/source/index.html.md

 ## Team

 Divi's leadership team members all have more than 25 years experience in their fields.
 CEO and co-founder, Geoff McCabe, has a master’s degree in physics and has led three multi-million dollar businesses to success before joining Divi.
-Michael Greenwood started at Microsoft as a senior developer at age 19, and rose to become a principal UX designer for projects such as Origami, Xbox, SQL Server, Windows 7, Windows 8, 8.1, and 10.
-David Kelley, formerly CTO of Hall Labs, one of the world’s top technology incubators, heads up Divi’s blockchain team.
+Michael Greenwood started at Microsoft as a lead developer at age 19, and rose to become a principal UX designer for projects such as Origami, Xbox, SQL Server, Windows 7, Windows 8, 8.1, and 10.

-The Divi advisory board includes former Yahoo Chief Solutions Officer Tim Sanders, futurist Ramez Naam, winner of last year’s Phillip K Dick award for best Sci Fi novel, and Toni Lane Casserly, former CEO and  of Cointelegraph.
+The Divi advisory board includes former Yahoo Chief Solutions Officer Tim Sanders, futurist Ramez Naam, winner of last year’s Phillip K Dick award for best Sci Fi novel, and Toni Lane Casserly, former CEO and founder of Cointelegraph.

 Divi Team Details: [](https://wiki.diviproject.org/whitepaper#team)